dunkar/ArchLinux-Installation/README.md

 pacman -Sy --noconfirm openssh && systemctl start sshd
 ```
 - From a networked computer with a bash shell, execute the `start.sh` script.
+  Remember to configure the target system IP Address.
 - Upon completion of the `start.sh`, the target system will shutdown.
 Remove
   the installation media and start the target system.
-- Login using the account `user` with the password `user`.
+- Login using the default user account.
 - Run any other desired scripts from the `/root/bin` folder with `sudo`.
-- Update the password for the `user` account.
 - Perform any other hardening and configuration steps you desire.